yashashwi-s/PhotoWidgetOSX/FEATURES.md

 - `NSMenuDelegate.menuNeedsUpdate` rebuilds the menu lazily each time it opens — always in sync
 - `FolderImageConfig` stores per-image position/size keyed by filename within each `PhotoItem`
 - `CATransition.fade` for GPU-accelerated crossfade, simultaneous with `NSAnimationContext` frame animation
-- All SwiftUI animations use `easeInOut` only — no springs, no bounces, matching native macOS behavior
+- All SwiftUI animations use `easeInOut` only — no springs, no bounces, matching native macOS feel
 - Settings panel uses hover state + background transitions for interactive feedback
+- `isReleasedWhenClosed = false` on all `DesktopPhotoWindow` instances to prevent use-after-free on re-show